ryedin/site/_guide/19-resources.md

 Creating redis-2975 (redis)...
 CREATING
 ```

-The resource will be created in the region shown in `convox rack`.
+The resource will be created in the region of your currently active rack, as shown in `convox rack`.

 It will take a few minutes for the resource to be created.
 To view the status, check the output of `convox resources`: